I am a big subscriber to the notion that even the best SOOC photos can benefit from post-processing.

 One of my best ever acquisitions in the photography field has been JOBY UltraFit Sling Strap.
 Carrying the camera on the hip, easily covered under a jacket if needed, ready to be pulled into a shooting position in one swift movement, has been a tremendous positive change in my travels with the camera.

-Lee filters system is high quality and reasonably priced.
+Lee filters system is both high quality and reasonably priced.
 I do not use filters very frequently, but I have both ND and polarizer filters by Lee.

 500px is undoubtedly the place to find the most eye-catching and mind-blowing photos anywhere on the internet.
 Whether you just want something to admire or to find inspiration, you can hardly do better than follow 500px feeds.
 You need to have a healthy attitude toward your own skills – or a strong desire to hone them and become an acclaimed photographer yourself – in order to avoid feeling inadequate.

-WordPress has grown from an easy-to-use blogging engine into a comprehensive site-building platform, with practically unlimited scope for customization and functionality expansion.
-It remains easy to use for people with limited technical development skills and regular website needs – there are literally thousands of pre-built themes freely available with any WordPress installation.
+WordPress has grown from an easy-to-use blogging engine into a comprehensive site-building platform, with a practically unlimited scope for customization and functionality expansion.
+It remains easy to use for people with limited technical development skills – there are literally thousands of pre-built themes freely available with any WordPress installation.
 If your development skills are above average, you can quite effortlessly mold WordPress code to satisfy any desired page behavior.

-This website is based on Minamaze WordPress theme.
+This website currently uses the Customify WordPress theme.
 I do possess above-average development skills, and certain aspects of the theme behavior have been adjusted beyond available admin-screen customizations.
 As is frequently the case nowadays, certain customization options are only available in the paid “pro” version.
 I am handy enough around code to adjust the behavior to my liking without having to pay for an upgrade.
 Feel free to ask questions.

 My current hosting provider, Siteground, is hands and shoulders above several others I have employed in the past.
 Excellent uptime and response time, a comprehensive range of services, and fantastic customer support.
 Highly recommended!